 How much does it cost to go to El Yunique?

-There is no entrance fee for the Forest itself.
-The El Yunique Portal Visitors Center price is $4/adult and $2/senior.
-Kids under 16 are free.
-There are lots of tour operators who will provide transportation from your hotel and give you a guided tour of the El Yunique rain forest for a fee
+he El Yunique Portal Visitors Center price is $2 per car.
+If driving your own vehicle of course.
+However, there are lots of tour operators who will provide transportation from your hotel and give you a guided tour of the El Yunique rain forest for a fee.

 Can you drive into El Yunique?
 Do you need a car for El Yunique?